hashicorp/terraform/website/docs/internals/provider-registry-protocol.html.md

     that Terraform version requires API version `5.0` or later, so in practice it isn't useful to list major versions 4 or earlier in a third-party provider registry.

+    TODO: Add comment here on how one can find the supported Provider Protocols

 * `platforms` (recommended): an array of objects describing platforms that have packages available for this version.